LukeGrahamLandry/franca/devlog.md

   if they weren't using sp strictly by the calling convention.
 - seperate the part where you eret out from the interrupt handler and store the mcontext not on the stack so its easy to return to a different task instead.
+- reset the stack before syscall_func
+- continuing the saga of how do i exit qemu from the guest. aledgedly its just ask the cpu to power down, so how do i do that??
+  `Set the CPUPWRCTLR.CORE_PWRDN_EN bit to 1 [...; isb; wfi;]` says arms website but thats an illegal instruction and objdump doesn't even know about it. maybe shutdown sequence isn't part of the isa somehow? like is it different for every cpu and i need to ask about cortex-a57 specifically? the magic letters to google are PSCI and theres a hyperviser call that does it.

 ## (Nov 2) os